 The visual narratives in circulation must move from illustrating climate causes and impacts to climate justice, solutions and positive change.
-The online submission and licensing process will consider a broad range of diversity, equity and inclusion factors to ensure that the opportunity is global, accessible, fair, representative, illustrative and impactful.
-The goal is to provide both a platform, voice and visual tools to people and communities not yet represented in the mainstream climate change narrative.
+Our online submission and licensing process considered a broad range of diversity, equity and inclusion factors to ensure that this opportunity was global, accessible, fair, representative, illustrative and impactful.
+The collection provides both a platform, voice and now visual tools to people and communities not yet represented in the mainstream climate change narrative.

-‘Visualizing Climate Change: An Open Call for Photography’ aims to ultimately support climate change photographers, educators, communicators and campaigners by the creation of a new free-to-access collection of the world’s most impactful photography.
+‘Visualizing Climate Change: An Open Call for Photography’ is supporting climate change photographers, educators, communicators and campaigners by the creation of a new free-to-access collection of the world’s most impactful photography.

 Read the full photography brief and image examples - all based on our research into people’s response to climate change imagery as well as insights developed across our practical partnerships and projects.